 Your Privacy Rights

-Information collected on our sites and applications is stored in whole or in part in the United States; therefore, your information may become subject to U.S. law.
+Information collected on our sites and applications is stored in the United States; therefore, your information may become subject to U.S. law.

 Scope of this Policy